jonush/apollo-frontend/README.md

 This is the front-end repository for Apollo.
 The web application was build using React and Redux, and was styled using SASS.
 The backend API can be found [here](https://github.com/jonush/apollo-backend).
 This application is deployed with Vercel and the backend is hosted on Heroku.

+Currently, new accounts will not be associated with any existing topics.
+Create your own topic to get started!

 Feel free to contact me with any questions or comments.
 Please sumbit tickets with regards to any issues!